 While building the in-app experience you could add SSO so your users will have fewer forms to fill.

-You can get such kind of frictionless authorization tools with the following companies:
+You can get such kind of frictionless authorization tools to streamline your user onboarding flow with the following companies:

 AuthO provides universal authentication and authorization platform both for web and mobile platforms and applications.